 Roman crucifixion was an ancient method of execution in which the victim's hands and feet were bound and nailed to a cross.
-It was one of the most painful and disgraceful methods of capitol punishment.
+It was one of the most painful and disgraceful methods of capital punishment.
 Victims were usually beaten and tortured and then forced to carry their own cross to the crucifixion site.
 The Roman cross was formed of wood, typically with a vertical stake and a horizontal cross beam near the top.
 Different types and shapes of crosses existed for different forms of crucifixion.

 The Roman form of crucifixion was not employed in the Old Testament by the Jewish people, as they saw crucifixion as one of the most horrible, cursed forms of death (Deuteronomy 21:23).
 In New Testament Bible times, the Romans used this tortuous method of execution as a means of exerting authority and control over the population.